A Raja's remarks against Sanatan Dharma reflect INDIA bloc's mental bankruptcy, Hinduphobia: BJP | Politics

 His reaction came after Raja reportedly said Sanatan Dharma should be compared to diseases, such as AIDS and leprosy, that have a social stigma attached to them.

-Reacting sharply to the Tamil Nadu minister's remarks, Pradhan said, ''Outrageous and vitriolic comments about Sanatan Dharma, this time by DMK minister A Raja, reflect the mental bankruptcy and deep-rooted Hinduphobia that engulfs the I.N.D.I.A bloc.''
+Reacting sharply to the DMK leader's remarks, Pradhan said, ''Outrageous and vitriolic comments about Sanatan Dharma, this time by ...
+A Raja, reflect the mental bankruptcy and deep-rooted Hinduphobia that engulfs the I.N.D.I.A bloc.''
 He said the country is watching how the Congress and its ''friends are consciously maligning the soul, spirit and roots of Bharat''.
 Let these ''hate-mongers be reminded that Sanatan is eternal, Sanatan is truth'', Pradhan added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)